segarciat/TLPI/ch08-Users-and-Groups/exercises/01-different-uid-same-user/README.md

 ## Solution

-As described in section 8.4, `getpwuid` returns a pointer to a statically allocated structure that is overwritten on each call on each call.
-The fields of are statically allocated, and thus, both of these calls refer to the same memory address.
+As described in section 8.4, `getpwuid` returns a pointer to a statically allocated structure that is overwritten on each call to `getpwuid`.
+Both calls are evaluated before they are passed to `printf`.
+Regardless of which call to `getpwuid` is evaluated last, the result is that both will point to the same statically allocated buffer containing the name.